Our hopes for the Paris 2024 Olympic Games: breaking with Khalil Chabouni - video

 Khalil - breakingKhalil - breakingKhalil - breakingKhalil - breaking

-Tell us about your history with breaking!
+Tell us your story about breaking!

-What has breaking brought you in life?
+What has the break brought you in life?

-Which sportsmen and women have inspired you?
+Which sportsperson has inspired you?

 Khalil - breakingKhalil - breakingKhalil - breakingKhalil - breaking